 - Snowshoe, trekking pole, group shelter and snow shovel hire

 - Helicopter transfer from Kebnekaise to Nikkaluokta if there is not sufficient snow for a snowmobile transfer

 - Return flights from the UK (LHR or LGW) to Kiruna Sweden.
-Flights operated by SAS or Norwegian Air and cost approximately £350pp return
+Flights operated by SAS or Norwegian Air and cost upwards of £350pp return

 - Any overnight accommodation required during flight times / stopovers / extensions

 - Luggage transfer between Abisko to Nikkaluokta, cost £15 per bag, which can shared between two people

 - Option to extend your trip and stay in the Ice Hotel in in Jukkasjärvi.
 Please get in touch with us for more info

 - Travel insurance (mandatory)

 - Clothing and equipment as detailed on the Kit List

 - Single room supplement (please note, this is not available in the mountain huts)

 - Personal spending money, cash is needed for purchases in the mountain huts for snacks & drinks

 - Other items not listed on your itinerary